waterrmalann/fancy-fonts-generator/README.md

 ```
 git clone https://github.com/waterrmalann/fancy-fonts-generator.git
 ```
-2. Install the dependencies. (not required yet)
+2. Install the dependencies.
 ```
 npm install
 ```
-3. Start a live server.
-Make sure you are in the app directory.
+3. This will start a live server.
+Head to the IP shown in the console.
 ```
-live-server
+npm run serve
 ```

 ### Adding new fonts